 Collecting sensitive information

 Sometimes we may need to collect sensitive information about you, for example, to handle a complaint or to prepare a report for our clients for the purpose of an interview for a position.
 This might include information about your health, racial or ethnic origin, political opinions, association memberships, religious beliefs, sexual orientation, criminal history, genetic or biometric information.

 We collect your email and, if you provide it, other contact details when you subscribe to our email lists.
 You can unsubscribe from our email list at any time by contacting us/ sending us your request.
-We only use this information for the purpose of sending you regular updates on the activities of Interpro, and to administer the lists.
+We only use this information for the purpose of sending you regular updates on the activities of Interpro, finding you a right job and to administer the lists.

 The purposes we collects, holds, uses and discloses personal information